Animal: Evolutionary origin

 Some palaeontologists have suggested that animals appeared much earlier than the Cambrian explosion, possibly as early as 1 billion years ago.
 Early fossils that might represent animals appear for example in the 665-million-year-old rocks of the Trezona Formation of South Australia.
 These fossils are interpreted as most probably being early sponges.

 Trace fossils such as tracks and burrows found in the Tonian period (from 1 gya) may indicate the presence of triploblastic worm-like animals, roughly as large (about 5 mm wide) and complex as earthworms.
 However, similar tracks are produced by the giant single-celled protist Gromia sphaerica, so the Tonian trace fossils may not indicate early animal evolution.
 Around the same time, the layered mats of microorganisms called stromatolites decreased in diversity, perhaps due to grazing by newly evolved animals.
+Sterane biomarkers, which are usually indicative of demosponges, are found throughout the late Cryogenian and onward, but may also be produced by rhizarians.
 Objects such as sediment-filled tubes that resemble trace fossils of the burrows of wormlike animals have been found in 1.2 gya rocks in North America, in 1.5 gya rocks in Australia and North America, and in 1.7 gya rocks in Australia.
 Their interpretation as having an animal origin is disputed, as they might be water-escape or other structures.

 Dickinsonia costata from the Ediacaran biota (c.
 635–542 mya) is one of the earliest animal species known.